bad-ants-fleet/drconverters/README.md

 The \*.drf output format was primarily developed for [DrForna] visualization.
-If you find this visualization helpful during your analysis, consider citing [Tanasie et al. (2023)]
+If you find this visualization helpful during your analysis, consider citing [Tanasie et al. (2023)].

-The program [DrPlotter] provides additional Python visualization options, it is part of the [DrTransformer] Python package, which should be cited as [Badelt et al. (2023)].
+The program `DrPlotter` provides additional Python visualization options, it is part of the [DrTransformer] Python package, which should be cited as [Badelt et al. (2023)].